rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     stddev: 0.526684 error: 0.000006
     Simulation error: 0.000016

 In this example, sample numbers were internally normalized to a default total sample size of 86,400.
 But an arbitrary sample size can be provided as an additional entry following the sample counts and bin locations.

-To keep data entry as simple as possible, sample bin locations must be relative to zero.
-For bin locations relative to some other number just treat that number as zero and adjacent bin locations as relative to zero.
-More information can be obtained by running the program without command line arguments.
+To keep data entry as simple as possible, sample bin locations must be relative to zero and the peak of the distribution should be near zero.
+For a peak value near some other number just treat that number as zero and adjacent bin locations as relative to zero.
+Experience indicates that for a reliable fit, simulation error must be less than 0.0001 and mean error should be less than about 0.05.

 ### Testing Accuracy {#testing-accuracy}